kibeth2011/Python-Projects/Malaria Trends in Africa/README.md

 ### Insight
 Countries such as Guinea-Bissau, Burkina Faso, and Ghana achieved the largest reductions in malaria incidence between the study period, suggesting successful malaria control efforts.

-### Research Question 7: How does Kenya compare with Uganda, Tanzania, Rwanda and Ethiopia?
+### Research Question 7: How do malaria incidence trends in Kenya compare with those of Uganda, Tanzania, Rwanda, and Ethiopia?
 ### Visualization
 ![Reload Image](https://github.com/kibeth2011/Python-Projects/blob/main/Malaria%20Trends%20in%20Africa/Images%20and%20Screenshots/east_africa_comparison.png)